rse/vmix-scripts/README.md

   order to perform load offloading between two vMix instances.
   (See the corresponding [demonstration video](https://youtu.be/Y6MHAtpMYG8) for details)

+  Use Cases: Separated Ingest/Mixing

 - [input-mirror.vb](input-mirror.vb):<br/>
   [**Mirror Input Selection on vMix Slave Instance**](input-mirror.md)<br/>
   Allow one to mirror the current input preview/program selection on vMix slave instances in order to closely follow the vMix master instance.

+  Use Cases: Separated Playouts

 - [multiview-overlay.vb](multiview-overlay.vb):<br/>
   [**Update Custom Multiview Overlays**](multiview-overlay.md)<br/>
   Allow one to update the preview/program overlays of a custom multiview by selecting corresponding images in a "List" type input.

+  Use Cases: Virtual PTZ Overview

 - [smooth-pan-zoom.vb](smooth-pan-zoom.vb):<br/>
   [**Smooth Virtual Pan/Zoom in Virtual Sets**](smooth-pan-zoom.md)<br/>
   Smoothly adjust the pan/zoom of an input, for a rough emulation of the vMix Virtual PTZ feature, which cannot be used on layered inputs like Virtual Sets.

+  Use Cases: Virtual PTZ Adjustment

 - [event-reconfiguration.vb](event-reconfiguration.vb):<br/>
   [**Reconfiguration of Event NDI Inputs (and Lower-Third Titles)**](event-reconfiguration.md)<br/>